MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/pow-powf-powl.md

 The `pow(int, int)` overload is no longer available.
 If you use this overload, the compiler may emit [C2668](../../error-messages/compiler-errors-2/compiler-error-c2668.md).
 To avoid this problem, cast the first parameter to **`double`**, **`float`**, or **`long double`**.

+Originally, the `pow(T, int)` overloads would unroll the `pow` call into a sequence of inline multiplication operations.
+While this was faster, it was also significantly less accurate and was removed in Visual Studio 2015 Update 1.

 By default, this function's global state is scoped to the application.
 To change this, see [Global state in the CRT](../global-state.md).

 ## Requirements